segmentio/segment-docs/src/privacy/configure-consent-management.md

 ## Step 1: Create consent categories in the Segment app

-> info "Limited availability of sources and destinations during private beta"
+> info "Limited availability of destinations"
-> During private beta, AWS S3, RETL, and Engage destinations do not enforce consent preferences.
+> AWS S3, RETL, and Engage destinations do not enforce consent preferences.

 1. From the [Segment homepage](https://app.segment.com/goto-my-workspace/){:target="_blank”}, select the Privacy tab and click **Consent Management**.
 2. On the Consent management page, click **Create categories**.